Section author: Axel Huebl

 Build from Source¶

 You choose a supported C++ compiler and configure, compile and install all missing dependencies from source.
 You are responsible to manage the right versions and configurations.
-Performance can be near-ideal if architecture is choosen correctly (and/or if build directly on your hardware).
+Performance will be ideal if architecture is chosen correctly (and/or if built directly on your hardware).
 You then set environment variables to find those installs.

 We currently do not have an official conda install (yet).
-Due to pre-build binaries, performance will be sub-ideal and HPC cluster support (e.g. MPI) might be very limited.
+Due to pre-build binaries, performance could be not ideal and HPC cluster support (e.g. MPI) might be very limited.
 Useful for small desktop or single-node runs.